 Poor Soil Compaction: If the soil beneath your home was not properly compacted at the time of construction, the ground will begin to settle, causing the foundation above to settle unevenly as well.

 There are, however, reliable solutions for all of the foundation problems in your home.
 For settling foundations, install helical piers or steel push piers.
-These underpinning devices anchor into the load bearing soils deep underground, to both support the weight of the structure and lift the foundation.
-This helps keep the foundation stable and close any cracks that may have resulted from the settlement or shifting.
+These keep the foundation stable and close any cracks that may have resulted from the settlement or shifting.

 If you have a basement, shifting foundations may cause the basement walls to bow or lean inward.
 Plate anchors can be installed to pull the walls back into place; these anchors are installed into the yard adjacent to the affected wall and attached using a metal rod and a plate.
 The opposite horizontal pressure gradually pulls the wall back into position.

-If you find a foundation problem in your home, contact My Foundation Repairs to help you contact a professional foundation repair contractor in Alaska right away.
-We are proud to serve the following cities in the state of Alaska, as well as the rest of the state.
+If you find a foundation problem in your home, contact My Foundation Repairs to help you connect with a professional foundation repair contractor in Alaska right away.